New Jersey Folk Festival: History and mission

-A Student-Run Event
+A student-run event

-This festival is the end product of a class intended, in part, to provide students with leadership opportunities.
+This festival is the product of a class intended, in part, to provide students with leadership opportunities.
 The festival is one of only a handful in the United States managed by undergraduate students.
 Collectively, the staff is responsible for continuing the festival's mission of celebrating the diverse multicultural and indigenous folk life of New Jersey.

 In 1975, when the festival first began, only two students were involved in its organization and management.
 Today, about ten students serve on the planning committee.
 Alumni of the festival also serve as advisors to the committee.

-The class meets for three hours once a week under the direction of faculty advisor Dr. Maria Kennedy.
+The class meets for three hours once a week under the direction of faculty advisor Maria Kennedy.
 During the first half of the class, there is academic instruction in which the students learn about folklore, including the distinction between "traditional" versus "revival" folk music, theoretical problems associated with publicly presenting ethnic culture, the history and aesthetic sensibilities of the craft presenters and performers, as well as more practical instruction in how to write press releases or conduct radio interviews.
 The second half of the class functions as a business meeting led by the festival manager, complete with progress reports from coordinators, "breakaway" management teamwork sessions, and problem-solving.

 The student coordinators form a closely knit team, where they develop leadership and management skills, written and verbal communication, organization, personal assertiveness, and time management.
-The class is part of the curriculum of the American Studies Department of Rutgers, the State University of New Jersey.
+The class is part of the curriculum of the American Studies Department of Rutgers.

-Festival Areas
+Festival areas

-Skylands Stage

-The Skylands Stage is located in front of the Eagleton Institute.
-It offers music and dance presentations.
-The Opening Ceremony and the Awards Ceremony take place on this stage.

-Shore Stage

-The Shore Stage is located between the Food Market and the Craft Market.
-It offers three jam sessions and performances by the annual Singer-Songwriter Showcase winners.
-The jam sessions include a Bluegass jam, an Old-Timey jam, and an Irish Seisiún.